jabamaus/jaba/README.md

 - Think more about project 'skus'.
 Also, platforms support specific hosts.
 Where is that info stored?
 - test :required flag compatibility
 - Revisit set_to_default and wipe.
 Have way of clearing to default and clearing fully, but don't count that as set=true
+- In defaults block are paths relative to the defaults file or the file of the definition being instanced?
+- Improve how jaba tests are invoked
+- Consider something like  base: :__dir__ option on :dir attribute types to force a path to be relative to source definition file and not root
+- Test __dir__